“It is 2010, why would you want to give birth like an animal”, and other helpful birthing tips from Romania

-Everything was very old fashioned.
+Everything was very old-fashioned.
 They seemed to love doing an internal examination at every opportunity.
-You would be ‘cleaned down’ by a nurse at ever appointment and have your legs placed in metal stirrups.
+You would be ‘cleaned down’ by a nurse at every appointment and have your legs placed in metal stirrups.

 Inductions here are difficult as they could only use a drip, they couldn’t use a pessary, as apparently in this very Catholic country this was seen as an abortion drug.
 We were basically talked out of going down this avenue as being a very painful and undesirable alternative, so ended up with the c-section.

 Ivo was not allowed in for the birth and the only person in the theatre who spoke English was the doctor.
 The nurses tried their best to be reassuring and caring though, even after the first needle they gave me failed.
 Our baby girl was safely delivered, then she was taken from me immediately.
 Thankfully Ivo was allowed to go with her.
 I got nothing though, not even the baby placed on me – no such thing as attachment parenting or a chance to immediately hold and bond – absolutely no skin to skin or getting her immediately on the breast.

 By the time they had washed and changed her, beautifully presented her back to me they told me they had already given her a formula feed and put a dummy in her mouth.

 Throughout the pregnancy I felt sick, and had some very dark thoughts.
 In hindsight, I guess I had pre-natal depression.
 But being so new to it all I didn’t recognise it and just felt it was something I had to cope with.

 OG: What post-natal support did you have?